Logeshvar2004/Retail-Analysis/README.md

 - `Gender`: Predicted gender of the person.
 - `Age`: Predicted age range of the person.
 - `Dwell Time`: The time the person has been detected standing in the same place.
+- `Zone`: Which zone they were in (cosmetics, stationery, Home appliances, etc)

 ### Acknowledgements
 - YOLOv8 for object detection